Bachelor of Accounting Professional Practice

 • Integrated Perspectives on Business Problems – This subject explores the evolving social purpose ecosystem and equips students with skills in problem-solving, innovation, and cross-sector collaboration to address societal challenges and drive social impact through real-world, work-integrated learning projects.

-• Developing Professionally – This subject will assist you to develop your professional capabilities through application to a range of business tasks and opportunities through three phases; Self-awareness, future opportunity awareness and finally the pathway to your future.
-The development of a professional persona underlies your personal credibility in the business world.
-To be successful, you will need to develop: self-efficacy; the ability to speak up at the appropriate time to the appropriate audience when you disagree with a decision or strategy; the ability to take criticism and to offer it productively to others, and the ability to self-reflect and continuously develop your professional self.
+The development of a professional persona underpins a student's personal credibility in the business world.
+To be successful, students need to develop self-efficacy; the ability to speak up at the appropriate time to the appropriate audience when in disagreement with a decision or strategy; the ability to take criticism and offer it constructively to others; and the capacity to self-reflect and continuously develop their professional self.

 The Bachelor of Accounting Professional Practice at RMIT University connects your studies with real-world experience.